-1. Practice of Art 8 – University of California, Berkeley
+Poster by 1.
+Practice of Art 8 – University of California, Berkeley

 Practice of Art 8 is a series of twelve videotaped lectures by John S. McNamara offering an introduction to visual thinking.
 Especially relevant is Lecture #3, “Writing in Light”, which is all about photography.
 Technological advances and image interpretation are some of the topics covered in this lecture.
 Previous Art 8 student projects are also reviewed.

 This course, taught by professional photographer Jerad Hill, offers guidance on how to develop basic photography skills.
-You can start this course any time and go at your own pace.
-Short video segments totaling over 4 hours cover subject areas such as: Getting to Know Your Camera, Understanding Light, Know Your Settings, and Know Your Subjects.
+You can start any time and go at your own pace.
+Short video segments totaling over four hours cover subject areas such as: Getting to Know Your Camera, Understanding Light, Know Your Settings, and Know Your Subjects.
 After each section, you can test your knowledge by taking a short quiz.

 The Art of Photography is taught by Shane Hulbert of Australia’s RMIT University.
 It is offered over a four week period through the use of short video segments, quizzes and weekly assessments.
 The course covers camera and image editing basics, as well a look at key contemporary photographic narratives.
 And every student who successfully finishes the course receives a Certificate of Achievement.

 Sensing Place: Photography as Inquiry is presented in a series of eight videotaped lectures as given by visiting professors at MIT in the Spring of 2006.
 The course “… explores photography as a disciplined way of seeing or investigating urban landscapes, and expressing ideas.”
 Class assignments are also available, although there is no grading or feedback on any of the work you decide to complete.